Dirac231/BetterFuzz/README.md

-# BetterFuzz
+## What is this?
-The ultimate bash functions to perform correct fuzzing for content discovery
+BetterFuzz is a collection of functions that i regularly use to fuzz endpoints and files.